Home buying process in Arlington, VA

-1st Congrats on this big decision – buying a home is a very big deal!
+Buying a home is a very big deal!
 It’s one of the largest financial decisions you are going to make.
 This decision will also determine your lifestyle, your monthly budget and your long-term neighbors.
-My point is – don’t take it lightly.
+It costs about 10% of your home’s value to buy and sell a home – so if you buy the wrong one – you will be stuck with it for a while.
+My point is – don’t take this decision or process lightly.

 Due to the size of this responsibility I have a process to help my clients buy a perfect home.
 I don’t just put you in my car and start showing you houses – most of the time that’s a waste of your time and mine.
-If you just want to pick houses off the internet and see them – use Redfin.
-If you want to get clear about what you need, want and consider all your options, then here is how I can help.
+If you just want to pick houses off the internet and see them – use Redfin (even though the credit they give you these days is minimal).
+If you want to get clear about what you need, want to consider all your options, then here is how I can help.

 1. The very 1st step is for us to chat over the phone or email.
 I want to find out the basics – why are you looking to buy, when and what areas you are considering.
 I will also ask you about your price range and if you had a chance to talk to a lender (if not – not to worry).
 Once we chat we will set up a time to get together and discuss your home buying much deeper.